rdmpage/nomenclator-zoologicus-coldp/README.md

 *.gitattributes export-ignore
 *.gitignore export-ignore
 ```
 - once the first release has been created, we can link to Zenodo and get a DOI, see[Making your project citable](https://coderefinery.github.io/github-without-command-line/doi/).
 Go to Zenodo and select the GitHub settings.
 This repository should appear in your list of repositories.
 Set the switch on the right to “ON”.
 Create a release for this repository.
 This should then automatically generate a DOI.
-If you want to experiment without creating a “real” DOI you can use https://sandbox.zenodo.org/account/settings/github/.

 ## Database-specific notes